carpentries/docs.carpentries.org/source/community/community_session_host.rst

 the signup period as described in the `Signing Up to Host a Community Discussion Session section of this handbook <#signing-up-to-host-a-community-discussion>`__.
-This will automatically add the event to the Community Calendar and to the Etherpad.
+This will automatically add the event to the Community Calendar and the Etherpad.
 To learn more about becoming a Community Coordinator, please visit `the FAQs section of this handbook <#faq>`__.